Tenants Are Leasing More Office Space in Prime Buildings

-Few occupiers reduced their footprint in the top deals of the first half, according to Savills.
+Few occupiers reduced their footprint in the first half’s top deals, according to Savills.

 Rents for prime office space now average 31.4 percent over those for Grade A offices in markets globally, according to Savills, with North America having the highest premium, at 62.5 percent above Grade A stock.